Canon M50 vs T2i

 It is notable that the M50 offers wifi support, while the T2i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
+Both the M50 and the T2i have been discontinued, but can regularly be found used on eBay.
+The T2i was replaced by the Canon T3i, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon M50 better than the Canon T2i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.